-Whether you're shopping for a close family member, a colleague at work, or as a thank you to a neighbor, there's no shortage of gift card options that can be shipped or even sent via email, regardless of what your budget is.
-Some gift cards give the user a stay in a hotel or a spa visit, others might be for a favorite online retailer or type of product.
-Just be sure to check the terms and conditions so there are no surprises.
+Whether you're shopping for a close family member, a colleague at work, or as a thank-you to a neighbor, there's no shortage of gift card options that can be shipped or even sent via email, regardless of budget.
+Some gift cards give the user a stay in a hotel or a spa visit; others might be for a favorite online retailer or product.
+Just check the terms and conditions, so there are no surprises.

 Etsy Gift Card

-We all have the one person in our life.
-You love them dearly, but they’re absolutely impossible to shop for.
-It might be a case of them having everything they already need or their tastes are constantly changing.
+We all have that one person in our life.
+You love them dearly, but they’re impossible to please.
+It might be a case of them having everything they already need, or their tastes are constantly changing.
 Either way, Etsy should have something even the pickiest person will love and swoon over.
 The site sells truly unique goods, vintage decor, and handcrafted items for the closet, home, and more.
 What’s even better is they'll be supporting independently owned businesses and artists.

 Hotels.com Gift Card

-The person who’s always on the go will absolutely appreciate a Hotels.com gift card.
-Instead of a card to a specific airline or even a hotel chain, this gives them access to thousands of lodging options around the world—and you can add up to $2,000, which covers a few nights in even the swankiest of locations.
-You don’t have to worry about any fees and your recipient doesn’t have to worry about the card expiring.
-Send your gift card via mail or email (for those last minute gifts) and choose from a pre-selected design or upload your own photo.
+The person who’s always on the go will appreciate a Hotels.com gift card.
+Instead of a card for a specific airline or even a hotel chain, this gives them access to thousands of lodging options worldwide.
+You can add up to $2,000, covering a few nights in even the swankiest of locations.
+You don’t have to worry about any fees, and your recipient doesn’t have to worry about the card expiring.
+Send your gift card via mail or email (for those last-minute gifts) and choose from a pre-selected design or upload your own photo.

 Best Buy Gift Card

-Everyone knows that person who’s always up on the latest gadgets and releases or who can tinker with anything and get it working again.
+Everyone knows that person who’s always up on the latest gadgets and releases or someone who can tinker with anything and get it working again.
 While it might be difficult to find a specific product they’ll love, a gift card to Best Buy, which sells, well, pretty much everything, is a great option.
-Whether the person is an Apple or an Android, seeking a point and shoot or a DSLR camera, this gift card covers all of the above and more.
-You can select the usual e-card that gets emailed to the recipient or you choose to have a card mailed, which is free for orders over $25.
+Whether the person is an Apple or an Android user, or they're seeking a point and shoot or DSLR camera, this gift card covers all of the above and more.
+You can select the usual e-card that gets emailed to the recipient, or you choose to have a card mailed, which is free for orders over $25.

 Moo Gift Card

-Even in such a tech heavy world, nothing can replace a great business card.
+Even in a tech-heavy world, nothing can replace a great business card.
 This is especially true for anyone starting a new company.
-Moo offers unique business cards that really stand out with a variety of shapes, lettering, and foils.
-The site also offers notebooks, stationery, and marketing materials like flyers, posters, and menus.
-The digital card can be sent directly to you so you can print it out or emailed straight to the recipient.
-One handy feature is you can schedule the date you want the card to be emailed to your recipient, so you can shop ahead of time without ruining the surprise.
+MOO offers unique business cards that stand out with various shapes, lettering, and foils.
+The site also has notebooks, stationery, and marketing materials like flyers, posters, and menus.
+The digital card can be sent directly to you, so you can print it out or email it straight to the recipient.
+One handy feature is scheduling the date you want the card to be emailed to your recipient, so you can shop ahead of time without ruining the surprise.

 What to Look for When Buying Gift Cards